dansmyers/Algorithms/README.md

 ### Sprint 5

 Keep working on Sprint 5 with your teammates.
-To simplify things, you only need to produce the text write-ups: you don't need to make videos.
+To simplify things, you only need to produce the text write-ups: **you don't need to make videos**.

 ### Final Exam

-We will not have a written final.
-Giving a written exam remotely is tough, and at this point I want to prioritize writing as much code as possible.
+**We will have a written final**.
+I'll let you use the last couple of class sessions to collaboratively design the content for the final.
+I'm not going attempt to introduce any crazy proctoring system for the final, so it will be open-everything and honor based.

 ### Challenge Projects